 What TRAIGA requires

-Texas has enacted TRAIGA — Texas Responsible AI Governance Act.
-Prohibits AI for behavioral manipulation, unlawful discrimination.
-Government AI oversight focused.
+Texas has enacted TRAIGA — Texas Responsible AI Governance Act (HB 149, 2025).
+Prohibits developing or deploying AI for intentional behavioral manipulation causing harm, unlawful discrimination, and unlawful synthetic media; applies to businesses and state agencies.
+Enforced exclusively by the Texas Attorney General with a 60-day cure period.
 This page explains what the law requires in plain language, who is in scope, the penalty for non-compliance, and what your business needs to do before the January 1, 2026 deadline.

 Who is in scope

-The law covers Texas state agencies that deploy AI for benefits determination, licensing, law enforcement, or public-service delivery; private-sector operators serving state contracts are also in scope, and any operator deploying AI systems that interact with consumers, influence decision-making, or could produce discriminatory outcomes in housing, credit, employment, or public accommodations.
+The law covers recording companies, streaming platforms, music producers, advertisers, and any person or company that creates or distributes AI-generated audio or video likenesses of real individuals without consent; Texas state agencies that deploy AI for benefits determination, licensing, law enforcement, or public-service delivery; private-sector operators serving state contracts are also in scope; and any operator deploying AI systems that interact with consumers, influence decision-making, or could produce discriminatory outcomes in housing, credit, employment, or public accommodations.
 Company size does not determine whether you are in scope — a startup with ten employees using an off-the-shelf AI hiring tool has the same disclosure obligations as an enterprise running a custom-built model.
 What matters is whether the AI system makes or substantially informs a decision that affects a Texas resident in a consequential way.
 Notably, the obligation extends to vendors: if your company deploys an AI tool built by a third party, you — as the deployer — are responsible for ensuring it meets Texas's requirements, even if you did not build it.

 Key compliance requirements